Randolph College Home Page Give Today! Support Randolph College

 HIST 1180 - Mediterranean Empires

 This is a survey course covering the history of the Mediterranean from the introduction of agriculture (c.
 9000 BCE) to the rise of Islam (632 CE).
 The course considers the cultural, political, and social history of the region across this period, paying particular attention to the Greeks and Romans.
-Hours: 4.
 Identical with CLAS 1180.
-Offered in alternate years.
+Credit hours: 4.
+(HE)

 HIST 1185 - Hist One Time Only